 There are a lot of reasons to join a CSA and buy a share in a farm's harvest.
 Some people join for the amazingly fresh food.
 Some people enjoy the connection to a specific farm and/ or farmer.
 Others just want to support their local food system and are looking for a simple one-stop way to do so.
 Listed are some other reasons why to join KU’s CSA: Fresh, locally grown produce; support the sustainability of four local organic farms; challenge yourself to cook at home more; healthier meals for you and your family, convenience delivery on campus.

 The CSA is 24 weeks long.
-It begins the week of May 15 and will end the last week of October.
+It begins the week of May 14 and will end the last week of October.
 But to know how much to plant, the farms need members to sign up in advance.
-Please sign up by April 15th for your choice of on-campus pick-up location.
+Please sign up by April 15th for your choice of pick-up location.
 Sign-ups are available online at Common Harvest CSA.

 Common Harvest has provided a general list of what tends to grow well in Kansas during each month of the growing season.
 These are the types of items you can expect to see as the growing season progresses.

 Subscribers to Crops to Campus will receive weekly emails forecasting what the farmers will be bringing to the pick-ups that week.
 Please note: this does not guarantee that each item will be available to everyone.
 Some items may be experiencing a more successful season and therefore be more plentiful, others may be harvested in smaller amounts and therefore run out quickly.

 The email used to sign-up for the CSA will be the one these weekly emails are sent to.
 Please use an email that you will check if you wish to receive weekly produce updates and recipes.

 Any KU student, faculty, or staff member can sign up for KU’s CSA.
 The contract for the CSA will be between the share-holder and the farm(s).
 The Common Harvest CSA is also open to the Lawrence community.